-2.5.1 SC 4.1 Roadside drainage condition
+2.7.1 SC 6.1 Drainage condition

 Poor drainage can lead to serious damage to pavement and degrade road performance.
 So, to assess the drainage condition at the road or site, flow condition, continuity of drainage structures, or surface runoff, adequacy and absence of drainage structures are all significant.
 Surface drainage condition assessment can be done through AI image or video processing from video captured from a car mount camera.
 Similarly, roadside drainage structure or roadside drainage condition can also be assessed from video processing.
 However, during the pilot implementation work the assessment is done by manual observation of the video instead of using an AI tool.
-Reason behind the rural roads of LGED has little to no road side drain structures and it is very challenging to find a suitable tool that can do the needed assessment for conditions similar to LGED rural roads.
+The reason behind the rural roads of LGED has little to no road side drain structures and it is very challenging to find a suitable tool that can do the needed assessment for conditions similar to LGED rural roads.
 Hence for short term phase manual detection from video is considered the most suitable option (faster and reliable than the field survey tally sheet, as the video capture method has the advantage of easily accessible evidence).

-How to measure: two attributes are defined for measuring the flow condition and continuity of drainage structure as well as judging the adequacy of drainage structures for the subject road.
+How to measure: Two attributes are defined for measuring the flow condition and continuity of drainage structure as well as judging the adequacy of drainage structures for the subject road.
 However, the adequacy part is proposed for later phases.

-- 4.1.1 drainage condition (flow, continuity): from the captured video, the overall drainage flow condition is assessed and the continuity of the drainage structures is also assessed.
+- 6.1.1 drainage condition (flow, continuity): From the captured video, the overall drainage flow condition is assessed and the continuity of the drainage structures is also assessed.
 Scores are assigned in three categories,

 - Poor condition, score 1

 - Moderate condition, score 2

 - Good condition, score 3.

+- Excellent condition, score 4

-Recommendation: Use of Video processing Al tools for with better road side condition assessment and road furniture detection and condition assessments.
+Recommendation: Use of Video processing AI tools for with better road side condition assessment and road furniture detection and condition assessments.